MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_createrendertargetview.md

  A handle to the display device (graphics context).

-#### - hRTRenderTargetView [in]
+#### - pCreateRenderTargetView [in]

- A handle to the render target view that the driver should use anytime it calls back into the Direct3D runtime.
+ A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddiarg_createrendertargetview.md">D3D10DDIARG_CREATERENDERTARGETVIEW</a> structure that describes the parameters that the user-mode display driver uses to create a render target view.

 #### - hRenderTargetView [in]